GerritCodeReview/plugins_code-owners/resources/Documentation/setup-guide.md

   owners](config.html#pluginCodeOwnersFallbackCodeOwners) (who should own files for which no code owners have been defined, e.g. project owners, all users or no one)
-* Whether [an implicit code owner approval from the last uploader is assumed](config.html#codeOwnersEnableImplicitApprovals)
+* Whether [an implicit code owner approval from the change owner is assumed](config.html#codeOwnersEnableImplicitApprovals) (only for patch sets that are uploaded by the change owner)
 * [Merge commit strategy](config.html#codeOwnersMergeCommitStrategy) that
   decides which files of merge commits require code owner approvals
 * [File extension](config.html#codeOwnersFileExtension) that should be used for